 Where there are concerns about a child's welfare, it is essential that accurate, signed and dated records are kept.
 During the disclosure, staff should make brief notes of what is disclosed and discussed.
-These initial notes are to be signed, dated and given to the DSL or a DDSL as soon as possible.
-Within 24 hours the Incident Reporting Form in Appendix C is to be completed and given to the DSL or a DDSL.
-Paper copies of the form are available in the Staff Room and an editable word document can be found in the policy folder in the Staff Shared Area.
+These initial notes are to be signed, dated and given to the DSL or a DDSL as soon as possible or scanned and uploaded to MyConcern.
+Within 24 hours a report should be completed on MyConcern.
+More information can be found in Appendix C.

-The records need to document every aspect of the case as it develops, including grounds for initial concern and, where appropriate, descriptions of any marks, or injuries to the child, worrying or changes to behaviour, records of interviews, and any other relevant evidence.
+The records for each logged concern need to document every aspect of the case as it develops, including grounds for initial concern and, where appropriate, descriptions of any marks, or injuries to the child, worrying or changes to behaviour, records of interviews, and any other relevant evidence.